16 min readUpdated Mar 23, 2023

 Like online status, typing indicators provide a visual replacement for the social cues we get when chatting face to face.
 A small, usually animated, icon shows that the other party in a chat is currently formulating their response.

 According to HubSpot, 82% of consumers expect an immediate response when they have a marketing or sales question and that goes to 90% for customer support queries.
 But even the fastest typists will struggle to respond immediately!
-A typing indicator lets customers know that someone is handling their query.
+A typing indicator lets customers know that someone is handling their query - helping to improve customer satisfaction, and give customer service reps the time to form an appropriate response.

 6. Read receipts